GoogleCloudPlatform/compute-gpu-installation/linux/README.md

 ## Script output

-The installation tool logs its outputs to `/opt/google/cuda-installer/` folder.
+The installation tool logs its outputs to `/opt/google/cuda-installer/` folder when run as root.
 If you are facing any problems with the installation, this should be the first place to check for any errors.
 When asking for support, you will be asked to provide the log files from this folder.